Pardot Form Creation

 How to optimize your Pardot forms

-Here are a few tips for optimizing your Pardot landing page forms:
+Best practices for Pardot landing page forms:

 - Don’t ask for too much: When building a form, consider what information you need from the prospect.
 You don’t need a record of their life story the first time you interact with a prospect.
 Get their name, company, and email at least, and you can collect other information over subsequent touches.